Prepare for and plant your free orchard tree or hedgerow pack!

 You will water your trees regularly including during the school holidays if there are periods of dry weather.
 Thanks to the resources provided, you will engage your pupils with caring, learning from and celebrating your trees through club and lesson activities.
 You will observe the young trees, checking for disease and pests to ensure they remain healthy.

 Orchard tree and hedgerow packs are available to all schools in England, Wales, Scotland and Northern Ireland.
 All nurseries, primary, secondary and special schools both dependent and independent are eligible to apply.
 Other community organisations are not currently eligible, however they may make an application for tree project support through our Branching Out fund.
+Please note, orchard tree packs are now out of stock.

 This programme is only available to schools who have not previously participated in the Orchards for Schools programme.
 If you have previously participated in this programme, please sign up to our Young Tree Champions programme.